vporton/paid-proxy/README.md

 # Paid Proxy

-Proxy intended for Google Maps that limit the quantity of requests accordingly the sum paid by the user through Stripe.
+Proxy intended for Google Maps that limits the quantity of requests accordingly the sum paid by the user through in-app purchases or Stripe.

-**Warning:** the support for in-app purchases is not yet debugged, because Google is slow to answer bug reports and support requests.
+**Warning:** The support for in-app purchases is not yet debugged, because Google is slow to answer bug reports and support requests.
+_(I am creating my first Android app and when I follow the Google help to sign my app for uploading to Google Play, it does not work, so I can't yet test in-app purchases.
+The bug was filed.)_
+Stripe support is not high priority, and it is therefore not tested, too.

 This app can be run on a server or (presumably less expensively) as an AWS lambda with DB stored in an EFS.